mrd0ll4r/kaleidoscope/README.md

     You read the temperature outside with a DHT22 sensor, so you can get a new value _at most_ every two seconds, not faster.
     The rate of `change` events in this case is low.
-    You should use events (or, TODO, slow mode).
+    You should use events and slow mode.
 - You have a program that mirrors all lighting from your living room's RGBW LED strips to your toilet's.
     You could either copy-paste your code for the living room and somehow ensure the same programs are always running for your toilet, or you could write a program that sets the toilet lights to whatever is currently set for the